jvillalobos/restore-bookmark-shortcut-key/README.md

 restore-bookmark-shortcut-key
 =============================

-Restores the shortcut key that opens the Bookmarks sidebar, which was accidentally set wrong in the es-ES translation of Firefox 19.
+Restores the shortcut keys that open the Bookmarks sidebar and Library, which were set incorrectly in the es-ES translation of Firefox 19.